VIMLab-hfut/SSA-ConvBiAE/README.md

 (3) Milan-air.
 This dataset is the Milan air PM2.5 concentration data.
 This dataset contains the average of hourly PM2.5 concentrations from July 24, 2020 to September 20, 2020. milan-air is publicly available datasets obtained from Kaggle.https://www.kaggle.com/
 ###
 (4) Delhi-meantemp.
 The dataset is weather temperature data for the city of Delhi, India.
 This dataset contains the average of daily temperatures from January 1, 2013 to January 1, 2017. delhi-meantemp is publicly available datasets obtained from Kaggle. https://www.kaggle.com/
+###
+（5）
+Global-power.
+This dataset is the electricity consumption data of a household over a four-year period.
+The data is collected every minute and the daily consumption is calculated, the dataset contains the daily consumption values from December 16, 2006 to November 26, 2010.

 ## Usage